 - 1. For customer/Company responsibilities, see Exhibit 1. - 2.
-Customer shall consult the Company for the point of attachment and meter socket location.
-See Exhibit 2 for service drop clearance requirements.
-Connections shall be accessible from a ladder.
-Company personnel are not permitted to climb onto the customer's roof. - 3.
-Two 8-ft ground rods required spaced a minimum of 6 ft apart (see Section 3.8). - 4.
+Customer shall consult the Company for point of attachment and meter socket location.
+See Exhibit 2 for service drop clearance requirements. - 3.
+Two 8-ft ground rods required spaced a minimum of 6 ft apart (see Section 3.8).
+Meter socket(s) may be connected to external ground rods, if required by local inspection authorities. - 4.
 See Section 7.0, for meter socket details. - 5.
 Inhibitor compound shall be used on all aluminum wire terminations. - 6.
 Guying may be required for a service mast over 36 inches or long service drops.
-Customer shall contact the Company for mast heights above 48 inches.
+Customer shall contact the Company for mast heights above 48 inches. - 7.
+Must be accessible from ladder or bucket truck.
+See section 3.18 for more detail.